HelloChatterbox/dev_documentation/docs/about-mycroft-ai/contributing.md

 ---
 description: >-
   We value and recognise your contributions.
-Mycroft is artificial intelligence for _everyone_ and we warmly welcome both non-technical and technical contributions.
+Chatterbox is artificial intelligence for _everyone_ and we warmly welcome both non-technical and technical contributions.
 ---